The best robot vacuum and mop I've ever tested is $300 off for October Prime Day

 Also: This robot vacuum connects to your home's water supply for full automation

 Ecovacs robot vacuums have a built-in voice assistant named YIKO that users can talk with to control the robot directly -- and it works swimmingly.
 Saying "OK, YIKO" wakes up the voice assistant.
-If your robot is out cleaning, you can ask it to go back and clean the dining room again, or give it multiple commands in one sentence without pulling up the app.
+If your robot is out cleaning, you can ask it toreturnk and clean the dining room again, or give it multiple commands in one sentence without pulling up the app.

 ZDNET's buying advice

-The Ecovacs Deebot X2 Omni is the company's new flagship robot with all the smart features and a price to match, which is why nabbing $300 off during Amazon's Big Deal Days is such a great deal.
-Over the past few weeks, it's gained a top-dog position in our home, becoming the main robot to clean the entire downstairs floor -- and that's saying a lot.
+The Ecovacs Deebot X2 Omni is the company's new flagship robot with all the smart features and a price to match, so nabbing $300 off during Amazon's Big Deal Days is such a great deal.
+Over the past few weeks, it's gained a top-dog position in our home, becoming the main robot to clean the downstairs floor -- and that's saying a lot.

 The great thing about an all-in-one, self-emptying, and self-cleaning robot vacuum and mop is that it's not best suited for some circumstances -- it's suited for all.
-Some mid-range models might be great at mopping but suffer from not having strong or effective suction, making them best-suited for homes with hard floors.
-Others might boast great suction power, okay mopping, and short battery life, making them best for mostly carpeted apartments or small homes.
+Some mid-range models might be great at mopping but suffer from not having strong or effective suction, making tbest suitedited for homes with hard floors.
+Others might boast great suction power, OK mopping, and short battery life, making them best for mostly carpeted apartments or small homes.

 Also: Skip the Dyson: This $150 stick vacuum is just as powerful (and can mop, too)

 As mentioned above, the X2 Omni costs $1,500, but is currently $300 off for a limited time.
 That's compared to $1,600 for the Roborock S8 Pro Ultra.
-Suppose I were on the market for a hands-free robot vacuum and mop that's suitable for my home's complex needs.
-In that case, I'd have to choose the Deebot X2 Omni over the Roborock's flagship because the extra features, like the self-cleaning station and stronger suction, set it apart, and that current price can't be beat.
+Suppose I were on the market for a hands-free robot vacuum that is suitable for my home's complex needs.
+In that case, I'd have to choose the Deebot X2 Omni over the Roborock's flagship because the extra features, like the self-cleaning station and stronger suction, set it apart, and that current price cannot be beaten